chamaeleonidae/api/docs/apis/search.md

   */
 });

-chmln.on('cmd:items:suggestions', (opts: BlankOpts, ctx: Context) => {
+chmln.on('helpbar:items:suggestions', (opts: BlankOpts, ctx: Context) => {
   /*
   Optional:
     - Chameleon will handle suggestions for you
     - If you need to add custom "Suggestion items" logic use this event to pass back the right items

   Called when:
-    - the Search bar needs a list of the suggestions
+    - the HelpBar needs a list of the suggestions

   return Array or Promise of suggestions to display return null (or don't implement) to use the suggested items as added to Chameleon backend via SearchItem